 Figures showing original data should all be referenced for the first time in the results section.
 All figures need a descriptive caption located together at the end of the manuscript in a separate section for figure and table captions.
 Each caption should include the figure number, title, and a description of what the figure shows and any important information necessary to interpret the figure (color coding, what symbols mean, how many replicates the data represents, etc).

-Unlike figures, tables should be embedded into the manuscript document (probably in the Results section), ideally in a format that is editable in Word.
-Each table needs a caption, which should be placed at the end of the manuscript in a section devoted to figure and table captions.
+Like figures, tables should be placed at the end of the manuscript document above their caption.
+Tables should be in a format that is editable in Word (i.e., not an image of a table) and do not need to be uploaded separately in Editorial Manager.
 Table captions should include the table number, title, and a description of what the table shows, including definitions of any abbreviations used in the table.
 More guidance on making tables for JEI publication can be found here.

 Data must be presented in individually numbered figures with a title and descriptive caption listed at the end of the manuscript.
 Each figure should be an individual, high-resolution (1000x1000 pixels) JPEG, TIFF or PNG file with each file named clearly with the figure number (e.g. Fig1.jpg).
 Figures should be numbered in the order in which they are referenced in the text[CO8] .
 As a manuscript goes through the revision process, the order of figures may change, so make sure to update file names and ensure corresponding figure legends describe the correct figure in the re-submission!